 Theatre Uncut is a simple idea, but we often get asked a lot of questions about how it works.
-As we are a small team of volunteers, running a sometimes impossibly ambitious project, we thought that answering some of the most frequently asked questions here would be useful...
+As we are a small team, running a sometimes impossibly ambitious project, we thought that answering some of the most frequently asked questions here would be useful...

 How do I access the plays?